 Sync your calendar with computer programs

-You can see your Google Calendar events with other computer applications like Outlook.
+You can get your Google Calendar events with other computer applications, like Outlook.

 Sync or view your calendar